 The more intelligent guys, which was everyone except Swede, always silently suspected that Santelli had something to do with the lawyer hits.
 Santelli never alluded to anything connected to the murders, and finished his career after forty years with never being arrested for a single thing.
-He was a great shop steward, and the men loved his outgoing, strong personality that kept the mill operating smoothly under his management of negotiations between the workers, the union, and the company bosses whom all the workers knew would have constantly fucked them with the big corporate phallus they stroked if it hadn’t been for Santelli.
-He was a hero to all of the mill hands for the entire duration of his stewardship, and there was never a need for anymore lawyer assassinations, although it may have come close a time or two until Santelli brought up the story of the two disfigured, and shot attorneys that he used as a big stick.
+He was a great shop steward, and the men loved his outgoing, strong personality that kept the mill operating smoothly under his management of negotiations between the workers, the union, and the company bosses whom all the workers knew would have constantly cheated them if it hadn’t been for Santelli.
+He was a hero to all of the mill hands for the entire duration of his stewardship, and there was never a need for any more lawyer assassinations, although it may have come close a time or two until Santelli brought up the story of the two disfigured, and shot attorneys that he used as a big stick.
 Santelli was one of a kind.
 There had never been anyone like him before or since his tenure as mill steward.

 It was five years after Santelli’s retirement when I found myself sitting at his kitchen table with a fistful of Oreos, and a cup of black coffee no more Italian than a Suzuki, staring at him smiling like a misbehaving Christmas elf.

 “So, Santelli,” I said.
 “You did torture, and shoot the lawyers after all, just like you thought about after that meeting.”

 “Yep,” Santelli replied.
 “I sure as hell did, and afterwards went home and slept like a baby.”